-Achieved have been met Not achieved achieved as per schedule or target.
-YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED We will atten resolve issue wastewater s within a reas timeframe. s with the system The median attendance time for call-outs, from the time that we received notification to the time that our service personnel reach the site.
-Target: ≤180 minutes (3hrs) Result: 1hr 46mins Previous year Result: Achieved • This is the median attendance time by our contractors for callouts to service requests.
-The median resolution time of call-outs, from the time that we received notification to the time that our service personnel confirm the fault or Target: Piopio ≤540 minutes (9hrs) Result: 4hrs 40mins Previous year Result: Achieved • This is the median resolution time by our contractors for completing service requests callouts. interruption has been resolved.
-Target: Rest of District ≤540 minutes (9hrs) Result: 4hr 31mins Previous year Result: Achieved • This is the median resolution time by our contractors for completing service requests callouts.
-We comply w resource con- conditions ar sent nd minimise The median response times for that the Council receives notificates resolution of the blockage or other ation to the time that s the impact of wastewater of environment. on the 0 abatement notices, infringement notices, enforcement orders or convictions issued.
-Target: 0 Result: 1 Previous year Result: Achieved • An abatement notice was received for the Te Kuiti wastewater treatment plant due to an emergency overflow from the wastewater oxidation pond following high rainfall in May.
+YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED We will attend and resolve issues with the wastewater system within a reasonable timeframe.
+The median attendance time for call-outs, from the time that we received notification to the time that our service personnel reach the site.
+Target: ≤180 minutes (3hrs) Result: 1hr 46mins Previous year Result: Achieved This is the median attendance time by our contractors for callouts to service requests.
+The median resolution time of call-outs, from the time that we received notification to the time that our service personnel confirm the fault or interruption has been Target: Piopio ≤540 minutes (9hrs) Result: 4hrs 40mins Previous year Result: Achieved This is the median resolution time by our contractors for completing service requests callouts. resolved.
+Target: Rest of District ≤540 minutes (9hrs) Result: 4hr 31mins Previous year Result: Achieved This is the median resolution time by our contractors for completing service requests callouts.
+We comply with our resource consent conditions and minimise The median response times for that the Council receives notifica resolution of the blockage or oth ation to the time that s the impact of wastewater on the environment.
+0 abatement notices, infringement notices, enforcement orders or convictions issued.
+Target: 0 Result: 1 Previous year Result: Achieved An abatement notice was received for the Te Kuiti wastewater treatment plant due to an emergency overflow from the wastewater oxidation pond following high rainfall in May.
 This event is still under active investigation.
-Our wastewa is operated a maintained to odour and blo nd o minimise The number of complaints about wastewater odour, system faults or blockages and complaints about our response to issues with its wastewater system.
-Target: Piopio Total complaints per 1,000 connections ≤35 (Total number of connections 210) Result:219 per 1000 connections Previous year Result: Not Achieved • Total of 46 complaints annually, largely related to systems faults and blockages.
-Target: Rest of District complaints per 1,000 connections ≤35 (Total number of connections 1794) Result: 36.2 per 1000 connections Previous year Result: Achieved • Total of 65 complaints annually, mostly concerning blockages.
-Our wastewa is optimised the risk of ha community a environment. to reduce arm to the and Number of dry weather overflows in a financial year Target: Total complaints per 1,000 connections ≤10 (Total number of connections 1,794) Result: 0 Previous year Result: Achieved • No dry weather overflow complaints were received over the year.
+Our wastewater system is operated and maintained to minimise odour and blockages.
+The number of complaints about wastewater odour, system faults or blockages and complaints about our response to issues with its wastewater system.
+Target: Piopio Total complaints per 1,000 connections ≤35 (Total number of connections 210) Result:219 per 1000 connections Previous year Result: Not Achieved Total of 46 complaints annually, largely related to systems faults and blockages.
+Target: Rest of District complaints per 1,000 connections ≤35 (Total number of connections 1794) Result:36.2 per 1000 connections Previous year Result: Achieved Total of 65 complaints annually, mostly concerning blockages.
+Our wastewater system is optimised to reduce the risk of harm to the community and environment.
+Number of dry weather overflows in a financial year Target: Total complaints per 1,000 connections ≤10 (Total number of connections 1,794) Result: 0 Previous year No dry weather overflow complaints were received over the year.
+Result: Achieved